inmanta/inmanta-core/docs/quickstart.rst

 Getting started
 ***************

-This tutorial gets you started with Impera.
+This tutorial gets you started with Inmanta.
 You will learn how to:

-   * Install Impera
+   * Install Inmanta
-   * Create an Impera project
+   * Create an Inmanta project
    * Use existing configuration modules
    * Create a configuration model to deploy a LAMP (Linux, Apache, MySQL and PHP) stack
    * Deploy the configuration

-Impera exists of several components:
+Inmanta exists of several components:

    * A compiler that builds the configuration model,
-   * The central Impera server that stores states,
+   * The central Inmanta server that stores states,
-   * Impera agents on each managed system that deploy configuration changes.
+   * Inmanta agents on each managed system that deploy configuration changes.

 In the remainder of this chapter we will install the framework but use it without external server and without agents.